-Local Government Denmark (LGDK) is the interest group and member authority of Danish municipalities.
-It is voluntary to be a member of LGDK, but nevertheless all 98 municipalities are members.
-The mission of LGDK is to safeguard common interests of the municipalities, assist the individual municipality with consultancy services and in addition ensure that the local authorities are provided with up-to-date and relevant information.
+Local Government Denmark (LGDK) is the associtation and interest organisation of the 98 Danish municipalities.
+All of the 98 municipalities have voluntarily decided to be a part of LGDK.
+The mission of LGDK is to safeguard common interests of the municipalities, assist individual municipalities with consultancy services, and ensure that the local authorities are provided with up-to-date and relevant information.

 LGDK as a Member Organisation

 LGDK supports municipalities with consultancy services and information, supporting all members in delivering local service and developing local communities.

 LGDK as an Employers' Association

 LGDK is the employers' association of the municipalities and negotiates on behalf of the municipalities with the unions.